GoranSustekJr/Raspberry-Pi-Wireless-Travel-Router/README.md

 ```
 sudo apt-get install hostapd dnsmasq bridge-utils
 ```
 And wait.
 We need *hostapd* to create the access point. *Dnsmasq* is needed for DNS and DHCP configuration, while *bridge-utils* will create a bridge.
 The bridge is between **etho0** and **wlan0** interfaces.
-It will bridge them into one interface that we will call **br0**.
-When bridge because my raspberry pi 4 has ethernet and I want to connect my computer to pi's internet.
+It will bridge them into one interface that will be called **br0**.
+We bridge because my raspberry pi 4 has ethernet and wireless interfaces.
+I want to connect my computer to pi's ethernet and be on the same LAN as well as my phone on wlan0.
 If you do not want that just leave out *eth0* when the *br0* interface will be configured
 # **Step 5. - Editing ```/etc/network/interfaces``` again**
 Type
 ```